-Lowes Home Improvement was tired of hearing about all of this smart-home-of-the-future vaporware, so they went and done just wile'd out and made home-automation a reality on their own.
+Lowes Home Improvement was tired of hearing about all of this smart-home-of-the-future vaporware, so they went and made home-automation a reality on their own.

 What is Iris - Smart Home?